 - a.
+During the six months ended June 30, 2010, the Company issued a total of 39,900 shares of Common Stock in connection with the exercise of a total of 54,205 options by certain employees of the Company.
+The Company received aggregate cash proceeds equal to approximately \$27 in connection with such exercises, and 20,312 of the options were exercised on a "net exercise" basis. - b.
 On February 7, 2010, the Company's Board of Directors approved the grant of options to purchase 160,000 shares of Common Stock to a new executive officer of the Company with an exercise price equal to \$6.81 per share.
 The options vest over a four-year period, with the first 25% to vest on the first anniversary of the date of the grant and the remaining 75% in equal tranches on a quarterly basis for three years thereafter.
 The options are exercisable over a 10-year period commencing on the date of grant.
-The Company estimated the fair value of the options on the date of grant using the Black-Scholes option-pricing model to be approximately \$740, based on the following weighted average assumptions: dividend yield of 0% for all years; expected volatility of 76.02%; risk-free interest rates of 2.96%; and expected life of 6 years. - b.
-During the three months ended March 31, 2010, the Company issued a total of 20,007 shares of Common Stock in connection with the exercise of a total of 34,312 options by certain employees of the Company.
-The Company received aggregate cash proceeds equal to approximately \$2 in connection with such exercises, and 20,312 of the options were exercised on a "net exercise" basis. - c.
+The Company estimated the fair value of the options on the date of grant using the Black-Scholes option-pricing model to be approximately \$740,000 based on the following weighted average assumptions: dividend yield of 0% for all years; expected volatility of 76.02%; risk-free interest rates of 2.96%; and expected life of six years. - c.
 In February 2010, the Company's Board of Directors approved the grant of options to purchase 1,016,000 shares of Common Stock, in the aggregate, to certain officers and employees of the Company with an exercise price equal to \$6.90 per share.
 The options vest quarterly over three years, commencing after the FDA's approval of taliglucerase alfa, if at all.
 The options are exercisable over a 10-year period commencing on the date of grant.
 The Company estimated the fair value of the options on the date of grant using the Black-Scholes option-pricing model to be approximately \$5.7 million, based on the following weighted average assumptions: dividend yield of 0% for all years; expected volatility of 75.74%; risk-free interest rates of 3.69%; and expected life of 10 years.
-The Company will start charging these expenses following the FDA's approval of taliglucerase alfa.
+The Company will start charging these expenses following the FDA's approval of taliglucerase alfa, if at all.